 Thanks to the favourable geographic position and renowned work of veterinary administration no especially dangerous animal infections have occurred in Estonia in the course of time.
-The last case of especially dangerous infectious disease spread in Estonia in 1994, when classical swine fever was spreading in one pig farm.
 The good epizootic situation of our animal populations is based on supervision and supported by legal acts.

 Supervision of animal health is based on Veterinary Organisation Act that establishes the bases of organisation of veterinary activity.
 Veterinary activity is a system of measures, applied for protection of animal and human health and for guarantee of animal welfare, including activities in the field of animal health, animal product hygiene and animal protection.